 Slugs are closely related to snails.
 All slugs require damp or humid surroundings for development and will avoid the drying effects of sun and wind.
 During the day, slugs seek shelter under protective debris and mulch.
 This is why weed control is a useful deterrent to any slug problem.
 Slugs are particularly problematic in no-till or minimal till farming systems.
 Look for slime trails in the morning.
 Shelter traps, such as square foot shingle or cardboard segments can be used to detect slugs.
+Slugs have rasping mouthparts and will leave holes in fruit and shredded looking holes in leaves.
+Their feeding can destroy seedlings.

 Control.
 Metaldehyde (e.g., Deadline M-Ps Mini-Pellets) is an effective slug-control chemical, and numerous commercial preparations are available at farm supply centers.
-Iron phosphate containing products (ex Sluggo, Ferroxx AQ, Iron Fist [OMRI listed]) are also labeled for slug control on a number of crops.
+Iron phosphate containing products are also labeled for slug control on a number of crops (e.g., Sluggo [OMRI listed], Ferroxx AQ, and IronFist).
+Residue management, soil disturbance, and dry conditions can aid with reducing slug activity.